All posts

 Here is the part that breaks most people's mental model of digital products.
 The usual assumption is that a product is worth the most on launch day and decays from there, like a book slowly dating on a shelf.
 True of a static product.
 Not true of one you keep alive.

-An academy you keep improving moves the other way.
 Each month it can hold more material, sharper explanations, more accumulated proof, a better read on what your audience actually needs.
 The retention research explains why that compounds: Bain found that a 5 percent improvement in retention can lift profits 25 to 95 percent, and a product that gets better over time is a product people stay with.
 An asset you tend is worth more later than it is now.
 That is the opposite of decay, and it is available to anyone willing to treat their product as a thing they own and improve, rather than a thing they launch and forget.

 • Your best thinking stops evaporating.
 The method you repeat to every client, the thing you could explain in your sleep, gets captured once instead of re-delivered forever.
 It outlives the conversation.